sigsep/sigsep-mus-eval/README.md

 #### Commandline tool

 We provide a commandline wrapper of `eval_mus_dir` by calling the `museval` commandline tool.
-The following example is equivalent to code example above:
+The following example is equivalent to the code example above:

 ```
 museval your_estimate_dir -o your_output_dir -p